Sayantan4796/Garbage-Management/README.md

 16/04/2020 (New files added)

 Today, I have updated four fies in this repository (kindly check the commit dates aginst the files to access them).
-I have modiefied the previous client and server code so as that instead of string messages, the Housekeeping client is able to send the contents of Waste_data.txt file from File_Housekeeping.py to File_IIT_H_server.py.
+I have modified the previous client and server code so as that instead of string messages, the Housekeeping client is able to send the contents of Waste_data.txt file from File_Housekeeping.py to File_IIT_H_server.py.

 Now, the problem is, that the server should be able to send these contents to File_MobileU.py.
 But this client is not able to connect with the server.